tobias-frajka/delivro-interview-task/README.md

 - Click "View History" on any shipment card
 - See all invoice records for that shipment
 - Latest invoice is highlighted in yellow

+### Language Selection

+- Use the language switcher in the top right header (🇬🇧 English / 🇨🇿 Čeština)
+- Switch between English and Czech languages
+- All UI text is automatically translated
+- Language preference is maintained via URL path

 ## Database Schema